 Every year, poor data quality costs organizations approximately $12.9 million – imagine the cost on a global scale.
 Apart from the immediate impact on revenue, over the long term, poor quality data increases the complexity of data ecosystems.

 Address verification is designed to eliminate any friction in the customer's checkout journey.
 This software confirms the validity of a customer's address when entered by matching it against their databases.

 The benefits of global address lookup should not be underestimated.
 Let's check out some of the top reasons why a business should consider investing:

-International eCommerce also saw a considerable amount of growth, with a 21% increase in worldwide sales between January and June last year.
 With international purchases now accounting for a substantial proportion of customer sales, access to accurate data and proven address verification technology is more critical than ever before.

 But is high-quality address data truly that easy to achieve?

 To illustrate the complexities of international addressing, let's consider a few of the hurdles: